Developments in Islamabad: Bhara Kahu Bypass

+Work on Bhara Kahu bypass started in late 2022 and is scheduled to be completed in August 2023.
+It had to be built due to ever increasing traffic and congestion.
+People who wanted to go towards Murree and its surrounding areas for tourism faced hours of traffic jams.
+Work is undergoing 24/7 at fast pace.
+There was an incident that a girder fell as it was unstable and 2 people lost their lives.
+Safety protocols were increased on site after this incident.

+The project completed on 14 August 2023.

 IJP Road Reconstruction

-The 10 km long 2-lane Inter-Junction Principle Road was converted to a signal free 5-lane road having 2 bridges (9th Avenue and Faqir Aipi Road) and 1 interchange (10th Avenue).
+The 10 km long four-lane Inter-Junction Principal Road was converted to a signal free six-lane road having two bridges (9th Avenue and Faqir Aipi Road) and one interchange (10th Avenue).

-This road divides Rawalpindi and Islamabad and is mostly used by Heavy vehicles.
+This road divides Rawalpindi and Islamabad and is mostly used by heavy vehicles.
 Project's cost was 4.9 Billion PKR.
-Work started in mid 2021, and completed in March 2023.
+Work started in mid 2021, and completed in April 2023.

 New Islamabad International Airport

-The New Islamabad International Airport was completed in 2018.
-This airport in Islamabad replaced the existing Islamabad International Airport.
-This new airport is located in Fateh Jang, which is 25 km west of the city.
+The Islamabad International Airport was completed in 2018.
+It replaced the former Benazir Bhutto International Airport, which was incorporated into the Noor Khan Air Base.
+The new airport is located in Fateh Jang, which is 25 km west of the city.
 Construction of the airport project began in April 2007 and completed in May 2018.

 Metro Bus Rapid Transit System (BRTS)

 The Red Line of Rawalpindi-Islamabad Metrobus is a 22.5 km BRT line that serves the twin cities of Rawalpindi and Islamabad in Pakistan.
 It uses dedicated bus lanes for all of its route covering 24 bus stations.
 It was inaugurated on 4 June 2015 by Prime Minister Nawaz Sharif becoming the second fully functional BRT service in Pakistan after the BRTS in Lahore.
 Orange Line was inaugurated in 2021 which connects Islamabad city center to Islamabad Airport.
 Blue and Green Lines were started in 2022 on dedicated routes by Shehbaz Sharif.